 It is evident that many lawmakers are concerned over gender-affirming surgeries being performed on minors.
 Let us be unequivocally clear - gender-affirming surgeries on minors are not recommended and we have no objection to the General Assembly banning these procedures.
 If parents or patients have questions about surgery, we hope they will discuss them with a trusted healthcare provider who can advise them to wait as the risks are too great and the procedure is not reversible.
 We are not responsible for resources made available on social media, nor the conduct of providers who choose not to follow evidence-based standards of care for transgender patients.
 Any physician who is willing to perform a gender-affirming surgical procedure on a child is providing substandard care that is inconsistent with guidelines supported by our organizations.

 Supporters of HB 68 frequently misuse studies or selectively pick out data to drive their narrative.
 In some instances, they use information from studies that are supportive of gender-affirming care to challenge that care.
 Witnesses have held themselves out to be experts while having no clinical or research experience working with transgender patients.
-One witness even held himself out as an 'interested party' despite clearly being a proponent; this witness also openly misled lawmakers about his interest in this issue.
 Such conduct is inappropriate and shows a lack of respect for the legislative process and members of the Ohio House of Representatives.
 Throughout debate on HB 68 and HB 6, our organizations have sought to work with lawmakers to better understand these issues and seek out amendments to ensure these bills do not harm the children they seek to protect.
 Further, we have presented accurate data and factual information in its proper context to ensure you have the best possible information in order to make your decisions.
-You heard directly from Ohio physicians, healthcare providers, hospital executives and parents who are your constituents and spoke truthfully with respect and passion for the process.